Mass tort

 A mass tort is a civil action involving numerous plaintiffs against one or a few defendants in state or federal court.
 The lawsuits arise out of the defendants causing numerous injuries through the same or similar act of harm (e.g. a prescription drug, a medical device, a defective product, a train accident, a plane crash, pollution, or a construction disaster).

+Background

 Law firms sometimes use mass media to reach potential plaintiffs.
+In U.S. federal courts, mass tort claims are often consolidated as multidistrict litigation.
+In some cases, mass torts are addressed through a class action.

+Categories

 The main categories of mass torts include: